Anathem is a book by Neal

 "making a good yarn".

-the music is now available
+now available

 on-line and it goes rather well with the book.
 Although you can't